merwinhp/KanjiFlashcards/readme.md

 Deck data lives in `app/src/main/res/raw/`:

-- **n5_kanji.json** — proper JSON with fields for the kanji character, on/kun readings, meanings, and stroke count.
+- **n5_kanji.json** — proper JSON with fields for the kanji character, on/kun readings, meanings.
 - **n4–n2 kanji** — plain text files, one entry per line, parsed by `KanjiRepository`.
 - **vocab files** — also plain text, structured as `word|reading|meaning` per line, handled by `VocabRepository`.
 - **Kana** — not from files at all, just hardcoded in `KanaData.kt`.